IN MEMORIAM: TUM Honorary Senator and University Donor Gallus Rehm

 Gallus Rehm was also called in for the difficult restoration of the Church of St. Martin and Kastulus in Landshut.
 The church is one of the most important monumental Gothic buildings in southern Germany, its tower is 130.1 metres high and is the highest brick tower in the world.
 With diplomatic skill and sensitivity, Gallus Rehm settled the heated public dispute about the right approach to this delicate project.
 Gallus Rehm’s innovative, yet risky ideas for the use of precast reinforced concrete units were convincing and he was awarded the contract for the entire renovation.
 Now the foundations of the church are solid once again and the highest church tower in Bavaria is no longer shaky.

 For some, Gallus Rehm’s daring measure is still debatable.
 Others regard it as an engineering masterpiece, for which he was awarded the Benemerenti Medal by Reinhard Cardinal Marx in 2019.
-“Of course I am delighted to receive this late recognition,” says Gallus Rehm.
+“Of course I am delighted to receive this late recognition,” said Gallus Rehm back then.
 “However I did not hang the medal in my living room.”

 Strong Commitment to Fellow Humans

-Gallus Rehm is a man of action, not one to crave recognition and boast with his awards for his significant achievements.
-Just as his professional success is based on a fundamental fascination for his field, so is his ongoing volunteering and patronage commitment based on a deep conviction that he wants to do something for his fellow humans.
+Gallus Rehm was a man of action, not one to crave recognition and boast with his awards for his significant achievements.
+Just as his professional success was based on a fundamental fascination for his field, so was his volunteering and patronage commitment based on a deep conviction that he wanted to do something for his fellow humans.
 Despite a considerable workload, Gallus Rehm, having been driven out of Hungary himself during the turmoil of the war, spent decades working for reconciliation and international understanding as a member of the The Landsmannschaft der Deutschen aus Ungarn (Homeland Society of Germans from Hungary).
 He managed to achieve this without any political pressure thanks to his communication skills, one of many things he learnt from his mentor Hubert Rüsch at TUM.